alphasaft/Micro/docs/syntax.md

 #########################################

-## Using a pair of curly brackets alone is understood as calling
-## a macro named '' (empty string).
-{}

-## Optionnaly, statements can be put inside, which will be the body of that macro.
-{ x;y;z }

-## Just like a regular macro, those statements can be any valid expression.

-## Macros also have support for things called limbs :
+## Macros have support for things called limbs :
 if (true) {
     doSomething();      ## The standard macro body
 } else {